-There is no other way than the Gospel way!

-Because our fear of being exposed is a direct outcome of the Fall, there is no other way to overcome this temptation and sin.
-We must repent of the sin that causes shame and exposure and follow the One who experienced ultimate shame and exposure so that our shame may not only be covered but finally removed!
+2. The Gospel of Jesus Christ

+This is the great remedy for fighting the fear of exposure.
+In the gospel, we have One who has been exposed for us.

+“He has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God, and afflicted.
+But He was pierced for our transgressions; he was crushed for our iniquities;” (Isaiah 53:4-5)

+This is good news because before a holy all-knowing God, we are totally revealed and exposed.
+But God, sent one, full not of sin and deceit, but full of Truth and Grace.
+His name is Jesus Christ and while we yet sinners.
+What I am proposing is not a boost to self esteem, but to realize that before God apart from Christ we have reason to be ashamed of our sin.
+But the hope we have is in the penal substitutionary death of Christ.
+With the Gospel, Jesus died for you with full knowledge of all of your sins: past, present, and future.
+It is by his wounds we are healed.
+Mediate more on you desperate condition before God and how God has looked upon your helpless state and shown you mercy in the Cross of Christ.

+Now, if you fear being exposed, repent of those sins and trust in the finished work of Christ.
+If you are struggling with the shame of past sins, have confidence that when Christ died, He died for that sin.
+What God intends to do, He will do.
+In this case, what God has intended to do, He has done.

+3. The familial fellowship of the local church

 Jesus should be believed, trusted and followed in the local church, especially as it relates to this sin.
 Living in Christian community helps us live this out—accountability and transparency before others, as we build these open and transparent relationships with other Christians we begin to lose our fear of man.
 Welch says, “When we think of ourselves as alone and isolated, we will always be prone to fear other people.
 Isolation and the fear of man are close companions.
 Yet when we truly understand that God has called us to participate in a larger family (i.e., the church), we are free.
 Church begins to feel a little more like a family sitting with us in our living room.
 Better yet, we feel like a family sitting together at the feet of Jesus, sitting around the throne.
 With family, there is no self-consciousness, no embarrassment, no fear” (page 198).

+Next week we will discuss, “How we fear people?
+We fear people will reject us.”